 Classic Car Coverage

-Traveling Coverage: If your car breaks down, you may be reimbursed for food, rental car, and even a hotel stay.
+- Traveling Coverage.
+If your car breaks down, you may be reimbursed for food, rental car and even a hotel stay.

 How Much Does Classic Car Insurance Cost?

-Shopping for Classic Auto Insurance
+Shop for Classic Car Insurance

 - Avoid agents who work with carriers you’ve never heard of.
-Most of the top insurers of Classic Cars are the same companies that offer the best Auto Insurance policies too.
+Most of the top insurers of Classic Cars are the same companies that offer the best Auto Insurance policies, too.

-The information in this article was obtained from various sources.
-This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
-The definitions, terms, and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
-No warranty or appropriateness for a specific purpose is expressed or implied.
+The information in this article is obtained from various sources.
+This content is offered for educational purposes only and does not represent contractual agreements.
+It should not replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
+The definitions, terms, and coverage in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein, and no warranty or appropriateness for a specific purpose is expressed or implied.